What is NFC and how do I use it?

 To know this, you have several means.
 Indeed, the first is to go in search of the program Android beam in the features of your phone, it will then indicate that your phone is compatible.

-Finally, you can always check the net to find out if your phone is compatible.
-Indeed, you will simply have to type its model accompanied by "NFC-enabled?” and you will have your answer in seconds.
+Finally, you can always check the internet to find out if your phone is compatible.
+In fact, you will simply have to type its model accompanied by “ NFC-enabled?” and you will have your answer in seconds.

-How to use NFC on Android?
+How to use NFC on Android ?

 To start, check if the NFC function is activated on your smartphone.
 To do this, go to the Settings section.